 Perth and Kinross offer free complementary therapy sessions to carers who have a carers support plan with Perth and Kinross Council or are registered with PKAVS.
-Carers will be sent a pack after a carers assessment which will include a welcome letter, 12 vouchers and a hardcopy of the Approved Provider List.
+Carers will be sent a pack which will include a welcome letter, 12 vouchers and a hardcopy of the Approved Provider List.
 We do constantly review the APL so you can download the most up to date version here -> Approved Therapist Provider List

 We currently have 28 Therapists on our list who offer a variety of different therapies for carers.

 Below is a description of each of the therapies that are on offer:

 Acupressure massage involves applying pressure to the soft tissues of the body, including muscles, connective tissue, tendons, ligaments, joints and lymphatic vessels.
 Acupuncture and Acupressure use the same points, but whereas acupuncture uses needles, Acupressure uses the pressure of hands.

 Aromatherapy massage is a type of massage therapy but with highly concentrated plant oils, called essential oils, added to the massage oil or lotion.